apla/node-clickhouse/README.md

 Only `\\`, `\t` and `\n` need to be escaped in strings; numbers, nulls, bools and date objects need some minor processing.
 You can send prepared TSV data strings (line ending will be appended automatically), buffers (always passed as is) or Arrays with fields (WIP).

+Internally, every field will be converted to the format which ClickHouse can accept.
+Then escaped and joined with delimiter for the particular format.
+If you ever need to store rows (in arrays) and send preformatted data, you can do it.